 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This amateur sleuth, erotica is a paperback edition was published by MLR Press on February 7, 2010 and has 304 pages.
+This amateur sleuth, erotica is a paperback edition that was published by MLR Press on February 7, 2010 and has 304 pages.

 Explore it on Goodreads or Amazon.